T-Hunting

 144.250 MHz for the beginner transmitter.

-Bring your own receiver with S-meter, preferably with a directional or yagi or loop antenna.
-Body shading signals with your body can also work.
+Bring your own receiver with S-meter, preferably with a

 All the transmitters will be outdoors on the grounds of the Marriott.